Takakiriy/brebase/README.md

     $ export BREBASE_MAIN_BRANCH=F
     $ brebase push

-Commit graph after `brebase push`:
+Commit graph after `brebase push` (new on the right):

     o - F&A

 ### When your branch B is BEHIND main feature branch F

-Just warn.
+If you run `brebase push` command, just you will be warned.
 The exit code is 0 (successful).

 Commit graph before `git commit`: